espocrm/documentation/docs/user-guide/complex-expressions.md

 ## Functions

 Function names should be in UPPER_CASE.
-You need to append the **trailing colon** character to a function name.
-There **should not be any whitespace** between function name and parentheses.
+You need to append a trailing colon character to a function name.
+There should not be any whitespace between function name and parentheses.

 !!! example "Examples"